johnsogg/cs1300/README.md

 parameters for this yet.
 In the meantime, be thinking about cool things you can do with code, and you might be able to do it for your project.

+We realize that having 1/3 of your grade come at the very end is nerve-wracking.
+Therefore, grading for the project will be fairly lenient.
+Watch this space.

 Reading Material
 ==========